-This BLOG On Qualifying For Mortgage With Recent Late Payments Was UPDATED On May 13th, 2018
+This BLOG On Qualifying For Mortgage With Recent Late Payments Was UPDATED And PUBLISHED On July 23rd, 2020

 Home Buyers can qualify for a home loan with bad credit.

 - Bad credit has a broad definition

 - collection accounts

 - tax liens

 - tax liens that have been paid off

 - recent late payments in the past 12 months